AVEVA/CONNECT-data-services-developer-docs/content/communities/community-add-clients.md

 - Your user account must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

-- There must be at least one client-crediential client added to the tenant.
+- There must be at least one existing client-crediential client added to the tenant (which is typically done by a Tenant Administrator).
 For more information, see <xref:gpClientCredentialsClient>.

 ## To add clients to a community